 Students and service providers should familiarise themselves with the University's policy on academic honesty and plagiarism.
 Editing/proofreading services are only permitted for theses.

 How to apply

 - Send your request to to firstname.lastname@example.org.
 Include the subject code and name, and your student ID number.
 Attach or forward email correspondence that shows that you have advised your lecturer/supervisor/subject coordinator/course coordinator of your difficulties and your intention to engage a tutor, and the name and contact details of a tutor they've recommended (if applicable).

 - After receiving the AAS team's approval and introduction to your tutor, arrange tutorial session times.

 - Record dates and hours of work.

-- When the service concludes, complete the SAS feedback form.
+- When the service concludes, email us with any feedback.

-Please allow three days for your SAS form to be processed if you have already found a tutor, and longer if you have not found a tutor (depending on the subject, it can take a week or more to find an appropriate tutor).
+Please allow three days for us to process your request if you have already found a tutor, and longer if you have not found a tutor.

 You should apply for SAS as soon as you find you are struggling with a subject (and well before the exam period) rather than wait until there is an urgent problem.